cmarkulin/hip-hop-humanities/overview_and_artists.md

 **ASAP Rocky**: Rakim Mayers, more commonly known as ASAP Rocky, is a rapper and memebr of the A$AP music collective based in Harlem, New York .
 **Childish Gambino**: Donald Glover, known by his stage name Childish Gambino,  is an actor turned rapper from Georgia.
 **J. Cole**: Jermaine Cole is an American rapper and producer from North Carolina.
-**Kanye West**: Kanye West is an American rapper, producer, and fashion designer from Atlanta, Georgia.
+**Kanye West**: Kanye West is an American rapper, producer, and fashion designer from Chicago, Illinois.
 **Kendrick Lamar**: Kendirck Lamar is a rapper and producer from Compton, California.
 **Kid Cudi**: Scott Ramon Seguro Mescudi, more commonly known by the stage name Kid Cudi, is a rapper and contemporary artist from Cleveland, Ohio.
 **Mac Miller**: Malcolm James McCormick, known by the name Mac Miller, was a rapper and producer from Pittsburgh, Pennsylvania.
 **Tyler the Creator**: Tyler Okonma, known by his stage name Tyler the Creator, is a  rapper and producer from Los Angeles, California.
 **Vince Staples**: Vince Staples is a rapper and member of hip hop group Cutthroat Boyz, from Compton, California.

+# Project Team
+**Ashley Choi** is a sophomore majoring in chemistry and minoring in administration of justice.
+She took this class to satisfy her quantitative reasoning requirement.
+**Camryn Dorney**:
+**Christopher Markulin**:

+Extra thanks to senior assitant Charlie Taylor for all your help on this project!